How to Make Basil Pesto Sauce at Home

 Basil pesto is a treat and one of the best ways to enjoy basil.
 I’m talking about homemade pesto sauce, not the shop-bought one from the jar.
 The fusion of flavors in it is a marriage made in heaven.
 So, today I’ll show you how to make your own basil pesto sauce.

 Basil is an annual herb that likes warmth.
 It’s easy to grow your own in the garden during the summer or in pots indoors all year round.
-Pick tender leaves regularly to prevent it from flowering and stems getting woody.
+Pick tender leaves regularly to prevent them from flowering and stems from getting woody.
 Leave one plant to mature and collect the seeds for the next season.
 Alternatively, buy fresh basil in shops.

 Pesto can be made using mortar and pestle, chopped with a herb cutting knife (takes a while) or in a food processor.

 To make fresh basil pesto sauce you’ll need following ingredients: